eoprede/prusa_profiles/MK3/Slic3r/README.md

 Here are my profiles for water-tight vases.
 I started with Chris Warkocki Pretty PLA profile and modified the settings needed to make it water-tight.
 Basically, over-extrude a ton: make the lines wider and crank up the extrusion modifier.
 The hardest part is the transition from the bottom to the wall.
 The settings I have will do the job on most filaments and vases, at the cost of some ugliness where the infill is visible through the outside wall.
 If the vase is very wavy right from the bottom, then even this much overlap may not be enough.
 There are settings for 0.4 and 0.6mm nozzles (1.0mm nozzle works great, but I thought I'd post the more common ones).
 I have both spiral vase settings and regular hollow vase (no infill, 2 perimeters).
 Adjust the temperatures for your PLA material.

 ### Pretty PETG V3
+Updated August 16, 2018
+Profile by Chris Warkocki

+Pretty PETG V3.
+Just fixed a couple things with bridging I didn't like in the V2.
+Will work on the MK2, MK2s, and the MK3 for certain.

+### Pretty PLA V4
 Updated August 23, 2019
 Profile by Chris Warkocki